 Universities gather together a huge variety of individuals, from students to staff to tradespeople, from diverse backgrounds and ages – but youth, by far, predominate.
-Complaints and incidents take place on multiple levels, within departments or cross-functionally, in academics or administration, on topics ranging from security to process to serious crime.
+Complaints and incidents take place on multiple levels, within departments or cross-functionally, in academics or administration, on topics ranging from security to serious crime.
 Sexual harassment and other student complaints about faculty members are common and time-consuming issues.

 With so many variables at play, it’s a given that complaint management will be a major factor of university administration.
 It is surprising, therefore, that so many establishments still use spreadsheets to manage this crucial, ongoing activity.